 - Copy metadata data from the user frontend database (in part 1) to stores that can handle heavy reads (in part 1).

 For end-to-end automation and failure management, consider using Cloud Composer for Apache Airflow.
-Airflow is the recommended open source technology for managing workflows on GCP.
+Airflow is the recommended open source technology for managing workflows on Google Cloud.
 DAGs can be triggered manually, by an event, or scheduled to run recurrently.

 BigQuery is our recommended data warehouse for analytical processing and ad hoc querying because it: